Skip to content

 Repository files navigation

-Python 3.11.7 PettingZoo version dependency API test Code style: black
+Python 3.11.7 PettingZoo version dependency MOMAland version dependency

-A multi-agent reinforcement learning (MARL) environment, trained using Proximal Policy Optimization (PPO).
+so_predpregrass_v0.py: A (single-objective) multi-agent reinforcement learning (MARL) environment, trained and evaluated using Proximal Policy Optimization (PPO).
 Learning agents Predators (red) and Prey (blue) both expend energy moving around, and replenish it by eating.
 Prey eat Grass (green), and Predators eat Prey if they end up on the same grid cell.
+In the base case for simplicity, the agents obtain all the energy from the eaten Prey or Grass.
 Predators die of starvation when their energy is zero, Prey die either of starvation or when being eaten by a Predator.
 The agents asexually reproduce when energy levels of learning agents rise above a certain treshold by eating.
-Learning agents, learn to execute movement actions based on their partially observations of the environment to maximize cumulative reward.
+Learning agents, learn to execute movement actions based on their partial observations (transparent red and blue squares respectively) of the environment to maximize cumulative reward.
+The single objective rewards (stepping, eating, dying and reproducing) are naively summed and can be adjusted in the environment configuration file.

 Emergent Behaviors

-More emergent behavior and findings are described in the config directory.
+More emergent behavior and findings are described on our website.

 Installation